Genre = Humorous Science Fiction, Humorous Fantasy, Romance

-True love was said to defy time, but could it survive space, aliens, and being abducted?
+True love is said to defy time, but can it survive space, aliens, and being abducted?
 Angus MacNamara and Erin O’Shea are about to travel to the future and find out.

 The big blue planet that most call Earth desperately needs matchmakers.
 There is only one small—okay, BIG—problem.
 No one wants the alien dating service job… No one.
 The original matchmakers are dead, and much worse, their DNA is no longer viable for cloning.

 Solution?
 Go back in time to some of Earth’s other—thankfully slower spinning—versions, and retrieve the alternates of the one couple in any universe who seemed able to do the job.

 READ A SHORT EXCERPT